HeleneGenet2023/Abalone_Game_Agent/README.md

 ## Demonstration

-This section showcases the performance of our Abalone game agent in action.
-Witness the strategic depth and decision-making capabilities of our AI in two distinct scenarios: battling a random player and engaging in a self-play scenario to refine its strategy.
+This section showcases the performance of the Abalone game agent in action.
+See below the strategic and decision-making capabilities of the game agent in two distinct scenarios: battling a random player and engaging in a self-play scenario.

 ### My Player vs. Random Player
 <p align="center">